TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Add Mapping Forcibly

-For an account which is already mapped to a particular IdP, try mapping **Forcibly**.
+When there's an account which is already mapped to a particular IdP, attempt to **Force Mapping**.
-To attempt a **Force Mapping**, you need `ForcingMappingTicket` acquiried from AddMpping API.
+To attempt a **Force Mapping**, you need `ForcingMappingTicket` acquired from AddMpping API.

 See the following example for the attempt of force mapping: